-A rainbow of kites twists and turns above the pink city of Jaipur like giant fluttering confetti for the annual Kite Festival (Uttarayan).
+A rainbow of kites twists and turns above the pink city like giant fluttering confetti for the annual Uttarayan Kite Festival in Jaipur.
 Running up to this occasion, the markets are full of excited people choosing from kites of every colour and pattern.
 Determined to get everyone involved, the Karnot Mahal Hotel where we stayed had kites for guests to borrow too so we can celebrate from their rooftops.

-On my previous trip to Jaipur, we bombed around on Royal Enfield motorbikes on our heart stopping, epic road trip to Galta Ji Temple at Diwali.
-Wandering round Jaipur for the Kite Festival, soaking up the joyous atmosphere was a different kind of exhilarating.
+On my previous trip to Jaipur, we bombed around on Royal Enfield motorbikes on our heart-stopping, epic road trip to Galta Ji Temple at Diwali.
+Wandering around Jaipur for the Kite Festival, soaking up the joyous atmosphere was a different kind of exhilarating.

-The people of Jaipur, and India as a whole, adore a festival.
-The city is always full of colour, light and music in honour of that day’s religious or cultural celebration and each is greeted with the same joy and enthusiasm.
+The people of Jaipur, and India as a whole, adore festivals.
+The city is always full of colour, light, and music in honour of that day’s religious or cultural celebration and each is greeted with the same joy and enthusiasm.
 I love their infectious zest for life and a good party.

 The bobbin that controls my kite felt awkward in my hands whilst the young men on the roofs all around are having much more luck than me with making their kites fly high.
 Kite battles are a big part of the festival, the aim is to cut down your opponent’s kite and it can get very competitive, all in good spirit though.

 There isn’t a roof anywhere on the horizon that doesn’t have groups of families and friends smiling up at the sky with dancing hands and glorious tissue paper and fabric birds to control.
 Sweet, gooey, sesame seed treats are the delicious traditional food of the festival, maybe sticky fingers help keep control of a kite string!